siuusunn/ga-project-1-snake-game/README.md

       randomPosition = Math.floor(Math.random() * gridCellCount);
     }

+### Rendering Snake

+I was stuck in this part for a long time as I was trying to manipulate the entire `snake` array when the snake moves.
+After discussion with the instructor, I found a great way to handle this which is only to change the first and the last items in the array according to the `directionOfTravel`.

+### Check For Collision

+By far the most difficult part in the development for me, hard stuck here for HOURS!
+As I am really really bad at math, I had to draw the game board on a piece of paper and manually count them so that I can make sure the conditions I wrote are correct.

+To check if the snake is hitting its own body, I wrote these conditions:

+    if (cells[snake[0] + 1].classList.contains("snake") ||
+      cells[snake[0] + 10].classList.contains("snake")) ||
+      cells[snake[0] - 1].classList.contains("snake")) ||
+      cells[snake[0] - 10].classList.contains("snake"))

+The logic seemed right but it didn't work.
+So I experimented and tested around, and finally got it working by adding a condition to check the `directionOfTeavel` to each of the conditions above.

 ### Moving the Snake

 At the early development stage, I created the `moveSnake()` function to move the snake with `setinterval` and another function to manually control the snake.
 Doing so caused a major bug where the user is able to move the snake around after `gameOver()` is executed.